chayei sarah

 He chose, and he chose his God.

-It wasn’t me he chose; he didn’t choose our son.
+Clearly he didn’t choose our son,

 Ten righteous souls to save a city.